Set Decorators

 Imperial & Modern Period Expertise

-Experience dressing sets spanning China's imperial dynasties through the Republican era, revolutionary period, and contemporary design.
-Accurate period decoration for productions set in any era of Chinese history.
+We have dressed sets from China's imperial dynasties through the Republican era, the revolutionary period, and modern design.
+You get true-to-era decoration for shoots set in any part of Chinese history.

 On Location